JaKooLit/Ja_HyprLanD-dots/README.md

 c.) if you want in Arch, make sure to comment / uncomment some items in /hypr/configs/exec.conf - location of polkit is different than gentoo

 d.)
 Gento waybar needed different package.
 Official repo is unclickable

+e.)
+If you use thunar as file manager, suggested additions for thunar (thunar-volman, gvfs, gvfs-mtp (for accessing phone).
+Thunar archive plugin-ins) See Arch wiki.
+These includes thumbnails.
+Only if desired. https://wiki.archlinux.org/title/thunar